Junqo-org/junqo-platform/docs/developer/ci_cd.md

 - `ADMINER_PORT`: The port of the database adminer.
 Default value is `3000`.
 - `ADMINER_DESIGN`: The design of the database adminer.
 Default value is `pepa-linha-dark`.
+- `TEST_DATA_FOLDER`: The folder containing the test data for the database.
+The test should be a file ending with `.sql`.
+Default value is `./db`.

 #### Configuration Files